 Hertfordshire and Bedfordshire air pollution and monitoring network

 In 1999 the Hertfordshire and Bedfordshire Air Pollution Monitoring Network was set up to co-ordinate the monitoring and reporting of air quality across the two counties.
 It was developed by the local authorities and Kings College London.

 The network includes data from the networks 11 real-time analysers and more than 250 diffusion tubes and interpretation of the data.
 The network can be found at the Herts & Beds - Air Quality Network website.

 The site includes daily, weekly, monthly data and the networks annual reports.

 Passive diffusion tube monitoring

-The department has more than 30 monitoring sites to measure nitrogen dioxide levels across the district.
+The department has approximately 40 monitoring sites to measure nitrogen dioxide levels across the district.
 Results are given for monthly periods and can be viewed by going to the Herts & Beds - Air Quality Network website (this site contains data for other Councils in Hertfordshire and Bedfordshire)

 Data for the following sites is available: